Cheap No-Weld Tire Rim Grill: Delicious BBQ in 6-Steps

 DIY Tire Rim Grill

-I then put bolts and washers on the threaded rods and then grinded off the extra piece of threaded rod.
+I then put bolts and washers on the threaded rods for my no-weld tire rim grill and then grinded off the extra piece of threaded rod.
 Then I drilled (and sanded) holes to accommodate the lag bolts on top and the wheels on the bottom.

 DIY Tire Rim Grill

-The final step for the base was a coat of stain and lacquer.
+The final step for the no-weld tire rim grill’s base was a coat of stain and lacquer.

 DIY Tire Rim Grill

 Rim to Pipe to Base: To attach the steel pipe flange to the rim I used smooth top bolts (with the widest possible heads).
-Simply insert the bolts into the flange while making sure the lip of the bolts make maximum contact with the lip of the rim’s center hole.
+Simply insert the bolts into the flange while making sure the lip of the bolts make maximum contact with the lip of the rim’s center hole of my no-weld tire rim grill.
 It may not seem like much contact but once tightened I was able to attach the steel black pipe and pick up the rim by the pipe without any give whatsoever.

 DIY Tire Rim Grill